blibbliblo/Iris-Species-Decision-Tree/README.md

 - **Model Training & Evaluation**: The custom Decision Tree is trained and evaluated for accuracy
 - **Data Visualization**: Exploratory Data Analysis (EDA) is performed through pair plots to understand feature distributions and relationships
 - **Decision Tree Visualization**: The trained decision tree structure is visualized both textually and graphically using `graphviz`

-Dataset
- - The project uses the **Iris dataset**, a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in 1936.
-The dataset consists of 150 samples from three species of Iris (Iris setosa, Iris    virginica, and Iris versicolor), with four features measured from each sample: the length and the width of the sepals and petals.

 Results
  - The custom Decision Tree achieved an accuracy of approximately **96.67%** on the test set, demonstrating its effectiveness in classifying Iris species